PHP Care Complete FIDA-IDD offers participants access to all Medicare Part D drugs as well as non-Part D drugs covered under Medicaid.

 PHP Care Complete FIDA-IDD Plan has more than 5,000 retail pharmacies across their nine-county service area.
 These include Costco, CVS, Duane Reade, King Kullen, Kinney Drugs, Kmart, Pathmark, Price Chopper, Rite Aid, Sam’s, ShopRite, Stop & Shop, Target, TOPS, Waldbaum’s, Walgreens, Wal-Mart, Wegmans plus many “mom & pop” pharmacies.
 You can always check our pharmacy directory for a network pharmacy near your home.

-PHP has partnered with Alliance Rx Walgreens Prime to offer participants with a mail order pharmacy program beginning January 1, 2019!
-If you are on any maintenance medications, you can now conveniently have up to a three-month supply delivered to your home.
+PHP has partnered with MedImpact Direct Mail Order to offer participants with a mail-order pharmacy program beginning January 1, 2021!
+If you are on any maintenance medications, you can conveniently have up to a three-month supply delivered to your home.
 Maintenance medications are used to treat chronic illnesses.
-Please view below links for more information on this program, including how to register.
+Please view the below links for more information on this program, including how to register.

 Our Formulary has three tiers and includes drugs covered under Medicare Part D and some prescription and over-the-counter (OTC) drugs covered under your Medicaid benefits.
 Each tier has a $0 copay.
 You can contact us at Participant Services 1-855-747-5483 or TTY/TDD: 711 for the most recent drug list.

 - Tier 1 covers Generic Drugs that are covered by Medicare Part D.